-Similar to my other post here I will be looking at the top 10 performances of an another horror icon Christopher Lee.
-Now Christopher Lee is probably more recognizable to contemporary audiences than his frequent collaborator and friend Peter Cushing due to his recent starring roles in major franchises such as the Lord of Rings as well as its prequel series The Hobbit and the Star Wars trilogy.
-Though perhaps somewhat typecast as villains Lee has nevertheless managed to maintain a truly remarkable career spanning several decades He has appeared in over 300 films and is still working at the age of 92.
-As you can imagine its hard therefore to pick out his top 10 performances as there are just so many to choose from, but these nevertheless are still my favorites and I hope you agree with at least some of my choices.
+Christopher Lee has had a truly remarkable career spanning several decades.
+He has appeared in over 300 films and is still working at the age of 92.
+As you can imagine its quite hard to pick out just 10 memorable performances, but these nevertheless are still my favourites and I hope you agree with at least some of my choices.

 10/ Mr Midnight/ The Return of Captain Invincible